 How to setup 301 Redirects using .htaccess

-You are using cPanel?
-Okay, then you can setup 301 redirect using the web server configuration file .htaccess.
+Are you using cPanel?
+Okay, then you can set up 301 redirects using the web server configuration file .htaccess.

 Using WordPress?
 You don’t need to go to the root directory of your site.
 You can easily edit your .htaccess file if you are using Yoast SEO plugin.